 No. 3 Texas A&M just flipped the script on the volleyball world.
 They didn't just beat No. 1 Kentucky; they swept them in the 2025 DI women's volleyball championship.
-This match?
-Chaos.
 The good kind.

 Stowers and Waak Took Over